BoundlessView/seldon-deployment-ai-ocr/readme.md

 ## 2. `seldon-core-microservice` to convert model & code into fully-fledged microservice <a name="seldon-core-microservice"></a>

 #### Serving models:
 The idea of serving is to convert the model weights file into something that can respond to requests.
-Seldon provides solutions to so many cases in this space.
+Seldon provides solutions to so many cases in MLOps space.
 The easiest and fastest one is [Prepackaged Model Servers](https://docs.seldon.io/projects/seldon-core/en/latest/servers/overview.html?highlight=%20Prepackaged%20Model%20Servers).
 You only need to provide the model's file location to get it turned into a service and deployed straightway on Kubernetes.
 In our case, this option is not appropriate.
 In both ML tasks, the final inference output results from preprocessing the input data and evaluating it on a deep learning model.
-What suits our case is Seldon Core [Python Language Wrapper `seldon-core-microservice`](https://docs.seldon.io/projects/seldon-core/en/latest/nav/config/wrappers.html) that containerises machine learning models and code and produces docker images that are ready to run and serve requests through either REST or gRPC interfaces.
+What solves our problem is Seldon Core [Python Language Wrapper `seldon-core-microservice`](https://docs.seldon.io/projects/seldon-core/en/latest/nav/config/wrappers.html) that containerises machine learning models and code and produces docker images that are ready to run and serve requests through either REST or gRPC interfaces.

 Before we dive into how the code and model are converted into a microservice, we need to clarify a few concepts:

 - `seldon-core-microservice` wrapper expects us to create a Python class, as an entrypoint, that implements one of the abstract methods that the wrapper recognises.
 - To decide which method to include in the class, we have first to identify the service or the [component type](https://docs.seldon.io/projects/seldon-core/en/latest/python/python_component.html) of the microservice.
 - Seldon core offers four components; Model, Combiners, Routers and Transformers.
-The decision on which type to select depends on what the microservice is doing and its location in the inference graph.
+The decision on which type to select depends on what the microservice is doing and its location in the runtime inference graph.
 For example;
     1. If the service receives an observation and makes a prediction, then the component or service type is MODEL, and the class has to implement the `predict()` method.
     2. If the service is needed to combine outputs from another two MODEL services, then the component type is COMBINER, and the class has to implement `aggregate()` method.
     3. For further details, [Python Components](https://docs.seldon.io/projects/seldon-core/en/latest/python/python_component.html) and [Graphs](https://docs.seldon.io/projects/seldon-core/en/latest/examples/graph-metadata.html?)